1j01/diverge/README.md

 # Diverge

-at any and every letter.

-**This is just an idea so far.**
-It's nothing yet but a filtered list
-(on a canvas with some fun transitions.)

 The medium is the message.

+Diverge at any and every letter.

+**This project is in the idea stage.**

+It's [nothing yet](http://1j01.github.io/diverge/) but a filtered list (on a canvas with some fun transitions.)

 <!-- I implore you to explore the text galore -->
 <!-- where there's text, there's always more -->